Returns a stepped weighting function to be used inside accessibility calculating functions.

 A

-vectors.
+numericvector or a list ofnumericvectors.
 The travel cost steps, in ascending order.
 Please do not include travel cost 0 as a step: this is already handled by the function.- weights

 A

-.
+numericvector with same length asstepsor a list ofnumericvectors whose lengths are equal to the lengths of the elements of same index insteps.
 The values, between 0 and 1, that the function assumes at each step.
 Please do not include weight 1 as the first value: this is already handled by the function.
 The function considers the steps' intervals "open on the right", meaning that the function assumes the step value at the actual step, not right after it.
 Please see the illustrative examples for effects of this assumption on the results.

 Value

-an input and returns a vector of weights (numeric
+an input and returns a vector of weights (numeric).

 Details